-injury, for the purposes of clause 18-Accident pay, has the same meaning as that contained in the applicable workers' compensation legislation covering the employer in respect of a claim made by the employee mobile crane means a crane having its own propulsion which includes tractor and crawler cranes mobile crane hire industry means the service industry involving the hiring of mobile cranes, mobile elevated work platforms and like equipment and operating personnel to clients whose requirements include but are not limited to the provision and service of materials handling equipment, lifting and machinery movement equipment, earthmoving and construction plant hire and civil contracting, plant and mobile units for quarrying and mining projects, dig load and haul projects.
+injury, for the purposes of clause 18-Accident pay, has the same meaning as that contained in the applicable workers' compensation legislation covering the employer in respect of a claim made by the employee mobile crane means a crane having its own propulsion which includes tractor and crawler cranes mobile crane hire industry has the meaning given in clause 4.2 means the service industry involving the hiring of mobile cranes, mobile elevated work platforms and like equipment and operating personnel to clients whose requirements include but are not limited to the provision and service of materials handling equipment, lifting and machinery movement equipment, earthmoving and construction plant hire and civil contracting, plant and mobile units for quarrying and mining projects, dig load and haul projects.
 Hiring can be on an hour by hour, day by day, or contract basis depending on the nature of the task.